Search

 A carrier is a person or animal that has microorganisms in their body that can cause diseases but does not show symptoms of the disease.
 Despite not being sick, carriers can still spread the infection to others.
 This can happen with various diseases, such as typhoid fever or certain types of viral infections.
 Identifying carriers is important in controlling the spread of infectious diseases, and measures may include monitoring, isolation, or treatment to prevent transmission.

-a self-propelled wheeled vehicle designed specifically to carry something
+a self-propelled wheeled vehicle designed to transport goods, equipment, or personnel

-a radio wave that can be modulated in order to transmit a signal
+a continuous radio wave that can be modulated to transmit information

-an inactive substance that is a vehicle for a radioactive tracer of the same substance and that assists in its recovery after some chemical reaction
+an inactive substance added to a radioactive tracer to aid in its recovery or detection after a chemical process

-a rack attached to a vehicle; for carrying luggage or skis or the like
+a rack or frame attached to a vehicle for holding or transporting items such as luggage or skis

 a telecommunications firm that provides a cellular or Internet service